On Separate Normalization in Self-supervised Transformers: Experiments

-We utilize pretrained checkpoints of BERT (uncased)~\citep{devlin2018bert} and RoBERTa (cased)~\citep{liu2019roberta} models.
-The use of these initialized checkpoints is commonly used in related works~\citep{gao2021simcse}, ensuring comparability and facilitating the adoption of our approach in the broader research community.
-Further, this initialization strategy saves significant training time and computational resources by leveraging the pre-trained representations, allowing us to focus on fine-tuning the models for specific task requirements.
+\paragraph{BERT and RoBERTa.} We conduct our study with pretrained checkpoints of BERT (uncased)~\citep{devlin2018bert} and RoBERTa (cased)~\citep{liu2019roberta}, instead of training them from scratch.
+Using pretrained models is common in this research field~\citep{gao2021simcse} because the findings are compatible with the common practice of finetuning pretrained models in actual learning tasks.
+This strategy also saves significant training time and computational resources, allowing us to extend the study to more learning tasks.

-\paragraph{Experiment setup.} We follow the experiment setup in \citet{gao2021simcse} to further finetune the BERT and RoBERTa models to contrast the \CLS embeddings on a subset of sentences from English Wikipedia.
+\paragraph{Experiment setup.} We follow the experiment setup in \citet{gao2021simcse} and further finetune the BERT and RoBERTa models on English Wikipedia.
 We evaluate the models using established STS tasks and employ standard evaluation metrics such as Spearman's correlation.

-\paragraph{Experiment results.} The experimental results presented in Table~\ref{tab:NLP_result} highlight the performance of our model compared to the SimCSE baseline on various NLP tasks.
+\paragraph{Experiment results.} The experiment results presented in Table~\ref{tab:NLP_result} highlight the performance of our model compared to the SimCSE baseline on NLP tasks.
 With the SepNorm layer, $\text{BERT}_\text{\light{base}}$ and $\text{RoBERTa}_\text{\light{base}}$ achieve overall higher average accuracy compared to ShareNorm's average accuracy.
 Only in the transfer learning tasks, SepNorm works slightly worse than ShareNorm in $\text{BERT}_\text{\light{base}}$, but the difference is marginal.